DragonsNotIncluded/DragonsNotIncluded.github.io/content/posts/wrath-ep12-rubble-trouble.md

   - Adventure- Wrath of the Righteous
   - Podcast
 tags:
+  - Scrutiny
-  - Character- Joe
+  - Eldon
-  - Character- Dungeon Master
+  - Istra
-  - Todo
+  - Hans
 draft: false
-disableTOC: true
+disableToC: true
 ---

-The party explore the ruins of the city, but are they alone as they think they are?

 Listen to the episode on PodBean:
 {{< podbean nkgjp-fd3f2e >}}

+The party explore the ruins of the city, but are they alone as they think they are?

 --------------------------
 ## Follow us on Social Media: